wmeyer/smart-contract-validation/index.md

 observation is that a vote can be delegated to a person without the right to vote.

-## A minor problem with the example contract
+## A Minor Problem with the Example Contract

 When looking at further instances, a curious situation attracts attentions.